DandelionSprout/adfilt/README.md

 • Telling me if ExperimentalNorwegianList.txt remove things that in fact shouldn't be removed (e.g. Non-sponsored articles, entire pages, etc.).
 Bonus points if you know which filter entry it was that caused the problem.

+• While I do somewhat know how to create MD5 hashes, I don't know how I would go about if I wanted to validate them.
+Do anyone else out there know how to do so?

+• I coul need some documentation on the new _!#if_ tag that uBO and Adguard uses, because I currently have almost no idea what the different values for the tag are.

 I allow both _Issues_ and _Pull requests_ reports about any of the above, for the time being.
 Don't be shy to ask/tell me.

 Jeg forsikrer dere også om at det såklart er fullt mulig å kontakte meg om adblock-listen på bokmål, nynorsk, dansk eller svensk, dersom dette er ønskelig for deg/dere.